nordeim/LuxeVerse-Quantum/docs/prompts.md

 4. Current features implemented (partially or fully), Roadmap for suggested improvements divided into two sections, one for the immediate and one for the long-term goals.
 5. Clear and detailed deployment guide starting from the GitHub repository

+---
+awesome job! now please use the same rigorous and meticulous approach to carefully and systematically repeat your comprehensive and deep review and comparison of the attached "updated" version of `prisma/schema.prisma` against the original `schema.prisma.orig` and also against the database schema in the sql file format. please do the same deep dive line by line meticulous comparison of the attached updated `schema.prisma` file. then similarly create a detailed and comprehensive code review and assessment report on your analysis and findings. do very thorough in your comparison.